1994 Formula One World Championship: Race 16: Australia

 On lap 35, Schumacher went wide at the East Terrace corner and brushed the wall.
 He lost time but at the time, it was unclear whether his car was damaged or not.
 Hill was suddenly right behind him and saw his chance to pass, taking the inside line into the next corner.
 As Hill's Williams drew alongside the Benetton, Schumacher appeared to turn in aggressively and there was contact between the two rival cars.
 The Benetton was then momentarily flung into the air and was damaged badly enough to mean immediate retirement for the German.
 Hill's car initially appeared to be undamaged but it was soon apparent the Briton's front left wishbone was broken.
 Hill toured back slowly to the pits and after some time trying to repair the damage, retired.
 Whether this accident had been deliberately caused by Schumacher – in the knowledge he had damaged his car in running wide at the East Terrace Corner – remains a matter of some debate, however it handed Michael Schumacher the first of his seven FIA Formula One World Championships.

 Mansell and the two Ferraris fought for the lead, but Alesi lost a full lap and dropped down to eighth during the second round of stops because of trouble fixing a tyre and then stalling his car while trying to leave.
 Behind, Brundle got ahead of Barrichello.
 On lap 77, Häkkinen's brakes failed, sending him into the wall and into retirement.
 Mansell took his 31st (and final) career win ahead of Berger, Brundle, Barrichello, Panis, and Alesi.

 Thus, at the end of the season, Schumacher with 92 points pipped Hill on 91 by just one point.
-Controversy and speculation was abound about this result, however the FIA took no action as Williams, who were still dealing with Senna's death, did not protest.
+Controversy and speculation was abound about this result, but the FIA took no action as Williams did not protest; they were still dealing with the death of Senna, to whom Schumacher dedicated his title.
 Berger came third with 41, Häkkinen fourth with 26, Alesi fifth with 24, Barrichello sixth with 19, Brundle seventh with 16, and Coulthard eighth with 14.
 In the Constructors' Championship, Williams with 118 points beat Benetton with 103.
 Ferrari were third with 71, and McLaren were fourth with 42.